 All forms of berries, strawberries, raspberries, blueberries or blackberries are low-carbohydrate fruits and work well in a diabetes diet.
 Rich in antioxidants, consumption of berries helps in low glucose absorption due to the presence of nutrients and phytonutrients present in them.
 They also have anti-inflammatory properties with the presence of Vitamin C and fibre.

-Kiwis are high-fibre fruits and help in controlling sugar levels since it are low on the glycemic index.
+Kiwis are high-fibre fruits and help in controlling sugar levels since they are low on the glycemic index.
 The GI of a kiwi is 49 and this means the fruit does not rapidly convert into glucose and takes time to enter the bloodstream.
-Moreover, studies have shown that eating the fruit in breakfast significantly lowers sugar uptake in the blood.
+Moreover, studies have shown that eating fruit for breakfast significantly lowers sugar uptake in the blood.
 The primary reason for this is that kiwis contain a high-fibre content that has a water-holding capacity.
 When consumed, the fruit absorbs water and thickens into a gel, which then slows down the process of sugar conversion.

 Pears can be a great healthy snack added to your diabetes diet.
 It contains calcium, minerals, iron, potassium, and magnesium.
 Moreover, it is rich in Vitamin C, E, K, folate, lutein, beta-carotene, retinol, and choline.
 The skin of the fruit is considered to have a high-fibre content and helps in reducing the risk of cholesterol and obesity problems.
 It can be a great healthy alternative for your sweet cravings.